andrebellingan/YAABM/README.md

 ### Model assumptions

 * The model assumptions are not based on any calibration or reliable sources and the results therefore do not approximate reality.
-* Some of the assumption names are based on more traditional [Compartmental models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) that are based on differntial equations.
+* Some of the assumption names are based on more traditional [Compartmental models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) that are based on differential equations.
 The parameter names used in such models the underlying concepts do not necessarily translate to agent based models.
 * Model parameters are currently specific in a JSON formatted file.
 Some of the aspects, such as specifying interventions (used to model changes such as non-healthcare interventions) is not user friendly at all and needs some work.

 ### Unit testing